sayyedrizwan/cookiemanager/README.md

 Contributions are always welcome! 😊

+Contact me on my email <a> sayyedrizwanahmed@gmail.com</a> for any query.

 <br/>

 MIT License

-Copyright (c) Facebook, Inc. and its affiliates.
+Copyright (c) Rizwan Sayyed. and its affiliates.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal